Wiltfem/Wiltfem/README.md

 - Git
 - Markdown
 ## 🛠️ **Tools**
-Here are the data science and data analytics tools I use efficiently
+Here are the data science and data analytics tools I use efficiently;

+Powerbi
+SPSS
+Excel
+SQL

   ## 👨‍💻 **